In South Sudan, People Are Dying Of Hunger As Civil War Continues

 "In the last few months, aid convoys and warehouses have been attacked, both by the government and by the rebels," Jeffrey Gettleman of The New York Times told NPR's Morning Edition.

-Gettleman spent the past two weeks reporting inside South Sudan, and said the situation there has fallen apart since the country became independent in 2011:
+Gettleman spent the past two weeks reporting inside South Sudan and said the situation there has fallen apart since the country became independent in 2011:

 "[In 2011] there was so much hope and unity and a sense that this country was embarking on a future together.
 And in the last few years, that's all crumbled.
 Right now, we're seeing this conflict spread across different areas of South Sudan that had been relatively peaceful.